Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

 The paper is structured as follows: Section \ref{sec:related} discusses related work, while Section \ref{sec:background} presents the background of our work.
 Moreover, Section \ref{sec:HP} introduces the hard pruning of neural network, while Section \ref{sec:dynhp} presents the dynamic hard pruning technique.
-Section \ref{sec:experiments} presents and discusses the experimental results on two public datasets.
-Finally, Section \ref{sec:conclusion} concludes the article.
+Section \ref{sec:experiments} presents and discusses the experimental results on three public datasets.
+Finally, Section \ref{sec:conclusion} concludes the article and draws some future work.